JChenJChen/practice/codeSignal/codeSignal_aws.md

 - attributes used as part of PK (i.e. partition or sort key) **must be** included in AttributeDefinitions.
   - attr's not part of PK don't need to be defined in AttributeDefinitions unless involved in indexing or require specific type validation for operations -- allows DynamoDB to maintain flexible schema while eunsring that key attributes have defined data types for efficient indexing and querying.

-- on demand capacity mode ex:
+- on demand capacity mode example:
 ```py
 import boto3